enactjs/cli/README.md

 ### `npm run test`, `npm run test-json`, and `npm run test-watch`

-These tasks will execute all valid tests that are within the project directory with varying features.
-The `test` is standard tests, `test-json` uses a json reporter for output, and `test-watch` will re-execute tests when files change.
+These tasks will execute all valid tests (files that end in `-specs.js`) that are within the project directory.
+The `test` is a standard execution pass, `test-json` uses a json reporter for output, and `test-watch` will set up a watcher to re-execute tests when files change.

 ## Displaying Lint Output in the Editor